Writing Your Proposal

 Submission of Hard Copies to the URO (531 Warner Hall)

 - All SURG and SURG/CW proposals are submitted online, with hard copies submitted to the URO Office, 531 Warner Hall

 - Do NOT include a cover sheet or title page, as they will be discarded

 - Faculty letters are submitted ONLY online, no hard copies

 Illustrations may be used in the body of the proposal but they should duplicate well on a copier.Color graphs and/or Illustrations:

 If you are submitting color graphs and/or illustrations, please submit 5 complete copies of your proposal so we can hand them out to the selection committee.

 Review a Draft

-You are strongly encouraged to work with your faculty advisor on your proposal and to meet with the Undergraduate Research Office Director or Associate Director at least once prior to submitting a SURG or Summer Research Fellowship proposal to review a draft.
+You are strongly encouraged to work with your faculty advisor on your proposal, attend a proposal writing workshop run by the URO, and to meet with the Undergraduate Research Office Director or Associate Director at least once prior to submitting a SURG, SURG/CW, or Summer Undergraduate Research Fellowship proposal to review a draft.
 To schedule an appointment, email Stephanie Wallach at email@example.com, or Jennifer Keating-Miller at firstname.lastname@example.org, or call x8-5702.